 The road takes you from Kyoto to Kanazawa, then across the Japanese Alps (where you’ll find no shortage of onsen-spa towns with breathtaking views), through Matsumoto (home of the Samurai city) before heading to Karuizawa and then to Tokyo.
 That’s much more interesting than hopping on a train and reaching Tokyo in just a little over two hours.

-The best time to take this route is during early May when the weather is still comfortable but you don’t have to deal with snow, or in October when the air is starting to feel a little chilly and the foliage has started turning red.
+The best time to take this route is during early May when the weather is still comfortable but you don’t have to deal with snow.
+Or plan a road trip in October when the air is starting to feel a little chilly, and the foliage has started turning red.

-How long do I need?: 2 weeks (740km) or longer, if you’d like to spend more time exploring each of the locations.
+How long do I need?: Two weeks (740km) or longer, if you’d like to spend more time exploring each of the locations.

 3. Atlantic Road — Kårvåg to Vevang (Norway)